 For more information about the Honduran GSA: https://www.dcaf.ch/honduras-assisting-reforms-national-police

-With the support of the Norwegian Ministry of Foreign Affairs, DCAF has also supported the Colombian National Police in conducting a GSA in 2020.
-More than 132.000 police staff, constituting over 90 percent of the institution, participated in the GSA survey, whose results were likewise complemented by interviews and focus group discussions, which cover the geographic, gender, ethnic and rank-related diversity of police staff, and with a systematic review of internal documents.
+With the support of the Norwegian Ministry of Foreign Affairs, DCAF has also supported the Colombian National Police in conducting a gender self-assessment in 2020.
+More than 132.000 police staff, constituting over 90 percent of the institution, participated in the assessment survey, whose results were likewise complemented by interviews and focus group discussions, which cover the geographic, gender, ethnic and rank-related diversity of police staff, and with a systematic review of internal documents.